 Strategies for Quitting Nicotine

-Nicotine replacement therapies (NRTs) remain one of the most effective tools for quitting smoking.
-NRTs provide a lower, controlled dose of nicotine to help reduce withdrawal symptoms without the harmful effects of smoking.
-Options include nicotine patches, gums, lozenges, inhalers, and nasal sprays.
-These therapies allow you to gradually wean yourself off nicotine, reducing your dependence over time.
+NRTs remain one of the most effective tools for quitting smoking.
+They provide a lower, controlled dose of nicotine to help reduce withdrawal symptoms without the harmful effects of smoking.
+Options available through registered Australian pharmacies include nicotine patches, gum, lozenges, inhalers, and nasal sprays.
+These therapies allow you to gradually wean yourself off nicotine, reducing dependence over time.

 Ready to Break Free From Nicotine?